-Whether you’re jumping right into the multiple kids ring with new twins or triplets or you are adding a second baby while your first still needs diapers, snacks, and other toddler gear, these bags have enough space to manage it all.
+Whether you’re jumping right into the multiple kids ring with new twins or triplets or you’re adding another baby while your first still needs diapers, snacks, and other toddler gear, these bags have enough space to manage it all.

 The included zip-out changing pad means that everything stays close at hand when diaper changing on the go.
 This large, backpack-style option can also be used with the included cross-body strap or stroller straps.

 The deep interior holds a ton — one of the reasons this works great for multiple kids at once.
-It can also work for multiple parents — one online reviewer shared that it was comfortable to wear for both her and her much taller spouse.
+It can also work for multiple parent: One reviewer shares that it was comfortable to wear for both her and her much taller spouse.

-no outside parent pocket for phone or keys
+- no outside pocket for phones or keys

-some fabrics don’t hold up as well, per reviewers
+- reviewers say some fabrics don’t hold up as well as others

 Best diaper bags that don’t look like diaper bags